openiddict/openiddict-documentation/integrations/operating-systems.md

 ## Supported platforms

-OpenIddict 5.8 supports the following operating systems:
+OpenIddict 5.7 supports the following operating systems:
+  - Linux
+  - Windows 7 SP1

+Support for mobile platforms will be introduced in OpenIddict 5.8:
  - Android 5.0+ (Android API 21+)
  - iOS 12.0+
-  - Linux
  - macOS 10.15+
  - Mac Catalyst 13.1+
-  - Windows 7 SP1

 > [!IMPORTANT]
 > The `OpenIddict.Client.SystemIntegration` package doesn't depend on a specific application model and has been designed to be usable in most types of applications.